neumino/neumino.github.io/movies.md

-### Venom
+### Bad Times at the El Royale
-*Released on 2018-10-03, vote average 6*
+*Released on 2018-10-04, vote average 6*

-When Eddie Brock acquires the powers of a symbiote, he will have to release his alter-ego “Venom” to save his life.
+Seven strangers, each with a secret to bury, meet at Lake Tahoe’s El Royale, a rundown hotel with a dark past in 1969.
+Over the course of one fateful night, everyone will have a last shot at redemption.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/dzxFdtWmjto?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/SQmOaJciI7Q?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>